vigji/mcp-db-demo/README.md

 ```

 4) Wire your MCP client/agent to the running container:
-- Preferred: use the SSE endpoint `http://localhost:8765/sse` (or `http://mcp_server:8765/sse` inside the Compose network).
+- Use the SSE endpoint `http://mcp_server:8765/sse` inside the Compose network (or `http://localhost:8765/sse` if you expose the port locally).
 The server tells the client where to POST messages.
-- If you need stdio instead, set `MCP_TRANSPORT=stdio` and point your client to a process (e.g., `docker compose exec mcp_server python mcp_db_server.py`).

 5) Stop when done:
 ```bash